 Data-based infomation on continuing education research and reporting is highly significant.
 Therefore, the department continously develops a fragmented data base.

-In cooperation with the "Statistics“ team from the department "Research Infrastructures“, the department "Systems and Politics" annually produces provider the information Volkshochschul- und Verbundstatistik as well as wbmonitor (Provider survey in vocational and general training) in cooperation with the Federal Institute for Vocational Education and Training (BIBB).
+In cooperation with the "Statistics“ team from the department "Research Infrastructures“, the department "Systems and Policies" annually produces provider the information Volkshochschul- und Verbundstatistik as well as wbmonitor (Provider survey in vocational and general training) in cooperation with the Federal Institute for Vocational Education and Training (BIBB).
 Other research projects study the quality of central data sources of continuing education and its development potential.

 A sound data base is an essential prerequisite for the department's second focus: